OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Setup

-The add-in that you'll create in this tutorial will read [gists](https://gist.github.com) from the user's GitHub account and add the selected gist(s) to the body of a message.
+The add-in that you'll create in this tutorial will read [gists](https://gist.github.com) from the user's GitHub account and add the selected gist to the body of a message.
 Complete the following steps to create two new gists that you can use to test the add-in you're going to build.

 1. [Login to GitHub](https://github.com/login).